 So did Tom know about the Occlumency lessons?
 Had Snape told him?

 And, besides, Potter was also part of the bait for this particular trap.
-We were replaying the whole basic plotline from Year 1, after all.
+We are replaying the whole basic plotline from Year 1, after all.

 So.
 Tom knew, and Albus knew that Tom knew.

-Even if the reader wasn’t convinced he was a White Hat, Snape, to the best of Dumbledore’s understanding, was his own double agent.
+Even if the reader wasn’t convinced Snape was a White Hat, to the best of Dumbledore’s understanding, Snape was his own double agent.
 He must have mentioned the possibility to Snape that Riddle might choose to make an unscheduled appearance during these sessions.
 Which I contend was, in fact, the case.

 Because, it now appears to me that Dumbledore was absolutely right in his reservations regarding Harry, and eventually Lord Voldemort had indeed come along for the ride.
 Probably not only once, either, but with some frequency.

-Harry tells us later that those lessons made his scar hurt.
+After all, Harry tells us later that those lessons made his scar hurt.
 Throughout the whole series, Harry’s scar has only hurt when Voldemort was involved.
-(Even if we were shown several instances when it ought to have hurt, and didn’t.)
+(Even though we were shown several instances when it ought to have hurt, and didn’t.)

 But, if I am reading the situation correctly, at some point during Year 5 Voldemort must have figured out how to walk through Harry’s head without immediately setting the scar off.